Diocese-logo-white

 Permissions

-Scans of records sent to Archives patrons are for the requester's personal use only.
-They cannot be reproduced, published or shared electronically without permission from the Archives.
+Scans of records provided to Archives patrons are for the requester's personal use only.
+Records may not be reproduced, published, distributed, or shared electronically without prior permission from the Archives.

-Checks should be payable to Diocese of Green Bay, Inc. and mailed to:
+Checks should be made payable to Diocese of Green Bay, Inc. and mailed to:

 Green Bay, WI 54305-3825